Can Asthma Be Cured Permanently?

 - Mindfulness

 Anxiety and stress can worsen asthma symptoms because they increase your heart rate.
-Reducing stress and anxiety could help you manage asthma.
+Reducing stress and anxiety can help you manage asthma.

 Take Control of Your Asthma